banner

 }

-// Get any bit that is 1 in diff (in this case, we use the last bit)
+// Get any bit that is 1 in diff (here we use the last bit)

 diff = (diff & (diff - 1)) ^ diff